ramerrick/ExLibris-Alma-change-portfolio-material-type/README.md

 </ul>
 Two test reports are also included.
 A main project runs setting the analytics paths and desired material type, those and a report name is sent to a function to change the material type.
 In the change material type function , the reports are retrieved by their from analytics in XML format.
 Each column from the report that needs to be added to a list it sent to another function with the XML root to parse the XML tree for that element and send it back as a list.
 If no elements were added to the list no further processing takes place and the analytics XML is saved to a file.
 If the lists contain elements a data frame is made from the lists.
 A JSON data object is created including the desired material type values passed from the main function.
 The columns of the dataframe are then added to arrays/lists.
 Each list/array is iterated over by a loop to create the link to send a put request to the Alma API.
 Error messages are added to the dataframe as a new column called 'Notes'.
-The updated dataframe is than saved as a new csv file.
+The updated dataframe is than saved as a new csv file.</br>

 <b>Language:</b> Python
 <b>APIs:</b>